I love the movie Before Sunrise and the whole Before trilogy for a variety of reasons.

 I am sure you can recall at least one occasion when conversations were able to cast its magical spell on you - an occasion when you completely lost track of time, your cares, and your worries, and got drawn into the present moment.
 Now if that is not a meditation, I don’t know what is.
 (Conversations are one of the best forms of active meditation, in my opinion.)

 Sometimes it’s the simplest of things that can make us really happy rather than achieving some big goal.
 And that can be something as simple as a conversation with someone, whether it’s with friends, a family member, acquaintances or even strangers.
-It has the ability to make us smile, laugh, reflect and even heal and ease our minds.
+It can make us smile, laugh, reflect and even heal and ease our minds.

 It has been there to lift me when I have been down, healed me when I’ve felt hurt and brought joy to my life when it has seemed dull and lacking in excitement.
 As I look back upon my life, many of my favourite memories include being completely lost in conversation with people.